The Hitchhiker's Guide to the Galaxy Primary and Secondary Phases: Fit the Eleventh

-After a brief recap, the episode opens with a conversation between Lintilla and Arthur.
+The episode opens with a conversation between Lintilla and Arthur.
 Lintilla mentions that she's an archaeologist, stranded on Brontitall, as her spaceship was disabled.
 She activates her crisis inducer, and leads Arthur through a set of tunnels.
 While they're running, the narrator describes the state of medical science in the universe, with artificially induced injuries.

 Meanwhile, Zaphod and Ford have landed on the back of one of the birds from the previous episode, and eventually convince it to reach the ground by wrapping Ford's towel around its eyes.
 But because the bird had to reach the ground, it and its fellow birds are upset, and start attacking Zaphod and Ford on the surface.
 A loud noise occurs, which causes the narrator to explain its lack of immediate context.

 Arthur emerges from a tunnel behind Lintilla, who had overcompensated for her artificially induced crisis.
 Lintilla introduces Arthur to two of her "sisters" (actually clones), and they begin discussing the noise, finally establishing a context for it.
 Lintilla finally admits that there are 578,000,000,000 clones of herself in the universe.
 The narrator explains how this happened, and what is being done about it.
 Lintilla takes Arthur to the shaft suddenly created after the mysterious loud noise, and they finally confirm what the three Lintillas had been looking for: "An entire archaeological layer of compressed shoes."
 After making this confirmation, they are captured by Hig Hurtenflurst, who only happens to be a Dolmansaxlil Shoe Corporation executive.